The Barry Ira Graff School for Living Judaism at Congregation B’nai Israel offers programs for children in Kindergarten through 12th grade.

 This year students will debate, study and explore insights into a host of Hot Topics.
 Through Jewish values, we will navigate issues relating to digital, medical, social and ethical issues.
 This course will allow the students to delve into meaningful discussions that will help them form their own opinions.
 Examples of this experiential curriculum are: What Should I Tweet?, What makes a person a good person?
 How does Jewish tradition define beauty?
 All topics are explored through the use of Torah and other Jewish texts.

 Our Confirmation Program is made up of two semesters.
 During the first semester, students learn about Israel, in preparation for their three week trip in June.
 They study the different places they will visit, current events, politics, and people.
 During the second semester, students prepare for their Confirmation by organizing the Confirmation service through music, prayer and their own written thoughts on being Jewish.
 Our Confirmation Program culminates at the end of 10th Grade, as they lead our Confirmation service on Shavuot.

 Eleventh & Twelfth Grades

-Our Post Confirmation program provides students with the opportunity to study with our rabbis once a month on a Sunday morning.
+Our Post Confirmation program provides students with the opportunity to study with our rabbis once a month on a Tuesday evening.
 This creates a further bond with the rabbis and a further connection to Congregation B’nai Israel.
 In this two-year curriculum, we explore our “Jewish Roots in America” one year and “Jewish Values That Support Civic Engagement” the next year.
 We will take a trip to New York City during the Jewish Roots year and to Washington, DC during the Jewish Civic Engagement year.
 A formal graduation for seniors celebrates their accomplishments.

 For more information about all of our programs, fees, or to register, please contact of Director of Religious Education, Kim Beame.